-December at Charlestown Land Trust ❄️
+March at Charlestown Land Trust

 Join CLT in our mission to preserve Charlestown’s open space and natural character for the lasting benefit of our community.
 The land trust preserves and protects the distinctive character of our local area through acquisition and management of open space.

-Warm up with hot cocoa and join arborist Dan Weise for the first event in our 2026 Winter Speaker Series!
-Dan will lead a guided winter forest walk
+Warm up with hot cocoa and join arborist Dan Weise for a guided walk through the trails at Kettle Pond Visitor Center, featuring tree and shrub identification, fascinating

 🕒 3:30pm

-☕ Hot Cocoa + Forest Walk
+☕ Hot Cocoa and Forest Walk

 📍 Kettle Pond Visitor Center